-Christian Bale revealed in interviews in 2009 that in his first ever scene with Michael Caine and Morgan Freeman (one involving Bale waking up in bed to find them waiting there), he fell asleep after getting ready for the scene.
-Bale described waking up to find Michael Caine poking him the ribs, saying "Look at that!
-He's bloody fallen asleep".
+Christian Bale revealed in interviews, in 2009, that in his first scene with Sir Michael Caine and Morgan Freeman (one involving Bale waking up in bed to find them waiting there), he fell asleep after getting ready for the scene.
+Bale described waking up to find Sir Michael Caine poking him in the ribs, saying "Look at that!
+He's bloody fallen asleep."

 While shooting on the streets of Chicago, a person accidentally crashed into the Batmobile.
 The driver was apparently drunk, and said he hit the car in a state of panic, believing the Dark Knight's vehicle to be an invading alien spacecraft.

-"Batman Begins" inspired James Bond producers Michael G. Wilson and Barbara Broccolli to reboot the James Bond franchise and reinventing the character of British secret agent James Bond and making him much darker and more realistic.
+This movie inspired James Bond producers Michael G. Wilson and Barbara Broccoli to reboot the James Bond film franchise, and reinvent the character of British secret agent James Bond and making him much darker, and more realistic, with Casino Royale (2006).

 In an interview with Moviefone, Christian Bale said that he became interested in playing Batman after a friend of his loaned him the graphic novel "Arkham Asylum" (by Grant Morrison and Dave McKean) in 2000.
 After he read it, he told his agent that if anyone was making another Batman movie, he wanted in.